Thomas F. Bayard: Relations with Britain

-Despite their agreement on Samoa, much of Bayard's term of office was taken up in settling disputes with Great Britain.
+Despite their agreement on Samoa, much of Bayard's term of office was taken up in settling disputes with the United Kingdom.
 The largest of these concerned the Canadian fisheries off the Atlantic coasts of Canada and Newfoundland.
-The rights of American fisherman in Canadian waters had been disputed since American independence, but the most recent disagreement stemmed from Congress's decision in 1885 to abrogate part of the 1871 treaty that governed the situation.
+The rights of American fishermen in Canadian waters had been disputed since American independence, but the most recent disagreement stemmed from Congress's decision in 1885 to abrogate part of the 1871 treaty that governed the situation.
 Under that treaty, American fishermen had the right to fish in Canadian waters; in return, fishermen from Canada and Newfoundland had the right to export fish to the United States duty-free.
 Protectionists in Congress thought the arrangement hurt American fisherman, and convinced their colleagues to repeal it.
 In response, Canadian authorities fell back on an interpretation of the earlier Treaty of 1818, and began to seize American vessels.
 In 1887, the lame duck 49th Congress then passed the Fisheries Retaliation Act, which empowered the president to bar Canadian ships from American ports if he thought Canadians were treating American fishermen "unjustly;" Cleveland signed the bill, but did not enforce it and hoped he and Bayard would be able to find a diplomatic solution to the escalating trade war.

 Britain agreed to negotiate, and a six-member commission convened in Washington in June 1887.
 Bayard led the American delegation, joined by James Burrill Angell, president of the University of Michigan, and William LeBaron Putnam, a Maine lawyer and international law scholar.
 Joseph Chamberlain, a leading statesman in the British Parliament, led their delegation, which also included Lionel Sackville-West, the British ambassador to the United States, and Charles Tupper, a future Prime Minister of Canada.
 By February 1888, the commission agreed on a new treaty, which would create a mixed commission to determine which bays were open to American fishermen.
 Americans could purchase provisions and bait in Canada if they purchased a license, but if Canadian fisherman were allowed to sell their catch in the United States duty-free, then the Americans' licenses to fish in Canada would be free.
 Bayard believed that the treaty, "if observed honorably and honestly, will prevent future friction ... between the two nations."
 The Senate, controlled by Republicans, disagreed, and rejected the treaty by a 27–30 vote.
 Aware of the risk that the treaty might be rejected, Bayard and Chamberlain agreed on a two-year working agreement, allowing Americans to continue their fishing in Canadian waters by paying a fee.
 This arrangement was renewed every two years until 1912, when a permanent solution was found.